Royal-Navy/design-system/packages/docs-site/src/library/pages/components/nav.md

 </CodeHighlighter>

 ### Usage with React Router
-More often than not an application will use a library such as `React Router` to generate links between sections of a site, in this case you can specify the `LinkComponent` that will render the link, along with the properties it needs.
+More often than not an application will use a library such as `React Router` to generate links between sections of a site.
+In this case you can specify the `LinkComponent` that will render the link, along with the properties it needs.
 In this example the `Link` component will be rendered with the label as it's child.

 <CodeHighlighter source={`import {Link} from "react-router-dom"\n\nconst navItems=[
   {